KingLLee/KingLLee.github.io/_pages/about.md

 ======
 Jin Li is now persuing his Doctor degree of meterology in Institute of Atmospheric Physics, University of Chinese Academy of Sciences.
 He was supervised by Prof. Yongqiang Yu.
 His research interests include the ocean modeling combaining with artificial intelligence methods and interaction between atmosphere and ocean, whose target is to improve the fedelity of ocean simulation.
 Recently, he fucoses on the programs showing below:
 * Use Large Eddy Simulation to improve the data-driven vertical mixing scheme
-* Construct the coupling interface of the New Generation ocean circulation model (LICOM-CUBE)
+* Construct the coupling interface of the New Generation ocean circulation model LICOM (LICOM-CUBE)

 More detailed information of these pragram are listed in Portfolio.